WebCoursify/webcoursify.github.io/3-MVC-Model.md

     Use <code>3_model_article</code> for testing.

-    BY THE WAY, have you thought about using the same controller for the first two?
+    BY THE WAY, will you ever think of considering about using the same controller for the first two?

 3.  *Following Relation*.
 Add four new controllers to: